FREQUENTLY ASKED QUESTIONS

 ARE THERE ANY GREENER ALTERNATIVES TO CORREX?

 Yes!
 Locamats are a reusable alternative, simply hire, put down, and have them collected at the end of the shoot.
 This will also significantly reduce your waste (and therefore waste removal costs).
 Another option is Ramboard, available from Get Set Hire, which is made of 100% recycled materials and is fully recyclable as cardboard.
 However it is manufactured in the US and shipped over to the UK, so has a significant carbon footprint for a consumable item.
 However, Correx is also shipped in, but from China.
 Ram Board comes in 30.5 metre rolls, 1 roll being equivalent to 12.7 sheets of Correx, length wise.
 It also comes with its own paper type tape, to seal the seams for a neat finish, and the edges also fold up along perforated lines to protect skirting boards.
 Price wise it's £45 per roll plus £5.50 for the tape (1 roll of tape for 1 roll of Ram Board).
-It is slightly more expensive than Correx would've been at £3.25 per sheet, meaning it comes out at £1.13 a sq m compared to Ram Board’s £1.50 (plus tape).
+Correx is £3.25 per sheet, or £1.13 per sq m, compared to Ram Board’s £1.50 per sq m (plus tape).
 Any unused board on the roll can be kept for your next shoot or full unused rolls can be sent back to Get Set Hire for a refund.
 If you are using correx, you can ask for used pieces, and send back any decent ones for reuse by other productions.

 WHAT ABOUT FACILITIES?

 It's always worth factoring in where your facilities (dining bus, honey wagon etc) are coming from, as the closer they are to location the less fuel emissions they'll produce getting to your shoot, and the less money you'll pay in base to base charges too.
 Find out where their bases are in advance of your shoot.
 There are also some solar options too, like At Your Convenience's solar powered honey wagon which will save you £8/hr in genny fuel!
 Email Del for more details.

 WHAT IS OFFSETTING?